Jai-Keshav-Sharma/R-for-Data-Science/README.md

 ```

 ## Usage
+1. Open any .R script or .Rmd file in RStudio.
-Explore the various scripts and notebooks in this repository to learn how to apply data science techniques using R.
+2. Follow the instructions in the comments to explore the data science workflows.
+3. Run the examples and modify them to suit your needs.

 ## Contributions
 Contributions are welcome!
 If you want to add examples or improve the documentation: